-Their motto is "Connecting the World Through Music."
-Once you have seen the video they made entitled "Stand By Me," I have a feeling that you'll walk with a little more pep and smile a little more during the course of your day.
+The motto of Playing for Change is "Connecting the World Through Music."
+Once you have seen the video they made entitled "Stand By Me" (shown above), I have a feeling that you'll walk with a little more pep and smile a little more during the course of your day.
 It is heartfelt and citizens around the world collaborated to make this moving video.

 Thoughts on Peace